 • Consensus between the parliamentary coalition and opposition: Germany, Belgium, Mexico, Italy, Spain, Portugal, and elsewhere

-A cautionary note: There are countries where politicians have the sole voice in the appointment of judges to the High Court; or only the coalition or the executive branch does so.
+A cautionary note: There are countries where politicians have the sole voice in the appointment of judges to the High Court; or only the coalition or the executive branch does so, usually with a professional screening mechanism included.
 But these countries have constitutional mechanisms that do not exist in Israel, including a constitution that is protected against amendment by a simple coalitionary majority, constitutional protection of judicial independence, a full bill of rights, and checks on the executive’s power, in addition to the Supreme Court.

 |The coalition or executive branch appoints judges||Consensus between the coalition and the opposition||Selection by each of the three branches or a requirement of cooperation between separate branches||Appointments committee/consultations|